gnprice/toml-cli/README.md

     -h, --help       Prints help information
         --print      Print the new version instead of editing the file -V, --version    Prints version information
-        --write      Write the new version back to the file instead of printing it
+        --write      (default) Write the new version back to the file

 ARGS:
     <path>         Path to the TOML file to edit